Code-Institute-Submissions/MazeGym-MS1/README.md

 - https://www.freeformatter.com/css-beautifier.html

-A certain amount of the code has been copied from (the Rosie Resumet and the WhiskeyDrop project).
+A certain amount of the code has been copied from (the WhiskeyDrop project(callout-container jumbotron)).

-All content was written by myself.

 ## **Acknowledgements** ##
 Special Thank You to my mentor Reuben Ferrante for all all help and patience.